-- · Stanford 10- This multiple choice test is taken every Spring by all students in grades 3 through 8. - · ACRE Exam- This test is taken every Fall by all students in grades 5 and 8.
+• Stanford 10 - This multiple choice test is taken every Spring by all students in grades 3 through 8.

+• ACRE Exam - This test was taken in the Fall by all students in grades 8 and in the Spring by all students in grade 5.